ShoGinn/ShoGinn/README.md

 ## My Certificates (Training)

-I've completed several training courses that have helped me develop my skills and knowledge in various areas of technology.
-Here are a few of my most recent training certificates which can be found [here](certificates/README.md)
+Several training courses have helped me develop my skills and knowledge in various technology areas.
+Here are a few of my most recent training certificates, which can be found [here](certificates/README.md)

 ## GitHub Stats

-If you're interested in seeing some of my recent work, you can check out my GitHub stats below.
-These stats show the number of contributions I've made to my repositories, as well as the top programming languages I've used in my projects.
+You can check out my GitHub stats below to see some of my recent work.
+These stats show the number of contributions I've made to my repositories and the top programming languages I've used in my projects.

 [![Scott's GitHub stats](https://github-readme-stats.vercel.app/api?username=shoginn&count_private=true&theme=transparent)](https://github.com/anuraghazra/github-readme-stats)